-He recognised his interest in farming because of the values given to him by his family and his willingness to realise the inherent knowledge he has gained over the years.
+He recognized his interest in farming because of the values that were given to him by his family and his willingness to realize the inherent knowledge he has gained over the years.
 Because of this, he now studies in Sohra Government College pursuing a Bachelor’s Degree in Khasi, to be closer to home.

 He hopes after pursuing a degree, he will be actively involved in a role as a teacher not just in the fields but also in the classrooms.
 He also hopes to demonstrate the ability of his studies through education and farming.
 It shall contribute to the development of the well-being of his community.
 He is independent and is taking active steps in adopting self-employment, which can serve as his bread and butter.
 However, he is also open to learn to look at other job opportunities.

 Even as he agrees there are common perceptions about the hardships involve in agriculture, he has realized, it is to understand the seasonal changes and the importance of time management in farming.
 The traditional knowledge he had gained through his elders within his family and also with his contribution in the field, along with his siblings, has resulted in adaptation to the seasonal changes in the yields over the years.
 “It has become more productive; the workload and time consumption has decreased,” says Bakmenlang.